 - A latte requires only espresso, a generous serving of steamed milk, and a small topping of milk foam.

 - A mocha calls for espresso and a portion of chocolate almost equal to the amount of espresso.
 The drink is finished off with slightly less milk than a latte, and the milk isn’t always steamed.

 These differences in ingredients create different flavor experiences for the drinker.
 Namely, the chocolate flavor.

 - A latte focuses on the flavor of the espresso itself and can be a more bitter beverage.

-- On the other hand, mocha has a predominantly chocolate flavor with only a subtle hint of espresso.
-Mocha is also usually more sugary than a latte.
+- On the other hand, a mocha has a predominantly chocolate flavor with only a subtle hint of espresso.
+A mocha is also usually more sugary than a latte.

 The differences in ingredients in a mocha vs latte can also impact the mouthfeel.

 - A latte has more milk, which makes the drink feel heavier and creamier.

 - In comparison, a mocha often has a less milky texture.

 Furthermore, depending on the type of chocolate the barista uses, a mocha can also have a powdery or syrupy texture.